 There are several problems with the ratio, which are:

-- A company may be penalized for deliberately increasing its assets to improve its competitive posture, such as by increasing inventory levels in order to fulfill more customers orders within a short period of time.
+A company may be penalized for deliberately increasing its assets to improve its competitive posture, such as by increasing inventory levels in order to fulfill more customer orders within a short period of time.

 In general, the return on assets measure is better than the total asset turnover ratio, since it places the emphasis on profits, rather than sales.